starwarsnerd77/Robot-Intelligence-Midterm/README.md

 Using `midterm_problem8.py` we ran YOLO on the 10 images the results are in `problem8classifiedYOLO`.
 Using pytorch to classify takes about 3 times as long as YOLO on my computer.
 Besides those two image classification algorithms others are different in other ways.
 Either not drawing a bounding box at all or classifying each pixel.
 ### Part C
 Using `Teachable Machine` we created a classifier via transfer learning for classifying 'keys' and 'pencils'.
 This is hosted at https://timothystander.com/transfer_learning.
 The code is in `transfer_learning`.
+### Part D
+Detectron requires linux on a computer with a NVIDIA GPU.
+It also requires Python2 (which is outdated).
+This is listed on the install page.
+My computer can't run it as I am on windows.
+I infer that Mask R-CNN, the one that starts with bounding boxes and then creates masks, to be slow but generate good predictions.
+I infer faster R-CNN to be faster because it doesn't generate masks.
+RetinaNet should be faster yet as it only has one-stage, though I expect it to be less accurate.
+The other two follow the two stage pattern of finding areas and then classifying which is more accurate and slower.
 ## Problem 9 Ethics of Robotics - Open Ended Questions
 1. Many people (particularly those in the robotics industry) believe that robotics is purely within the purview of technical development and should not have